 If you’re a bit more experienced in investing or are fortunate enough to have a bit of money to ”play around with” for a while, a somewhat more aggressive approach might be right down your alley.
 Determining Asset Allocation.
 Once level of risk tolerance is determined, consider your desired asset allocation—the mix of investment assets (stocks, bonds, and cash) comprising your portfolio.
 The proper asset allocation will reflect your level of risk tolerance: aggressive (high tolerance for risk), moderate (medium risk tolerance) or conservative (low risk tolerance).

-#which mutual fund is good for long term investment#which mutual fund is better for one time investment#stock funds#best mutual fund to invest for 1 year in 2018#best mutual fund to invest one time in 2018#which mutual fund is best to invest for 5 years#which mutual fund is best for long term investment#best indian mutual funds to invest for long term#bond recommendations#which type of mutual fund is best for short term investment#which mutual fund is best for short term investment#which mutual fund is best to invest for tax saver#which mutual fund is best for small investment#which mutual fund is good for short term investment#which mutual fund is good for lumpsum investment#trust fund#which mutual fund is best to invest for long term#which mutual fund is best to invest for short termrating
+#best mutual fund to invest for 1 year in 2018#which mutual fund is best to invest for short term#interest fund#which type of mutual fund is best for short term investment#which mutual fund is good for lumpsum investment#which mutual fund is good for investment#which mutual fund is best to invest for 5 years#which type of mutual fund is best for long term investment#best indian mutual funds to invest for long term#mature fund#which mutual fund is best to invest for 1 year#which mutual fund is best for short term investment#which mutual fund is best for long term investment#top mutual funds to invest in 2018 for 1 year#which mutual fund is best for small investment#which mutual fund is best for lumpsum investment#best funds#which mutual fund is best for long time investmentrating